kshitijahuja/vc-photos/readme.md

 ## Description

 This repository contains a Python scripts for downloading user photos from Veracross.
-Source CSV file is supplied as a list of peson_id and photo_url columns.
+Source CSV file is supplied as a list of person_id and photo_url columns.
 The script reads and downloads these one by one into the specified directory.
 This script can be set on a scheduled job to nightly pull all photos or as desired.

 ## Setup